Learn what to do if you run into problems tracking your work trips on your phone.

 Tips to keep your trips accurate

 Here are some tips to keep in mind during work trips:

 - When you start your trip, open and sign in to the QuickBooks Self-Employed app to ensure the app is running in the background.

 - If your battery runs out or your phone restarts, open the QuickBooks Self-Employed app and sign in again.
-Follow "Step 4: Track your trips with increased accuracy" to verify your settings are accurate.
+Follow "Step 4: Turn off background data and battery restrictions" to verify your settings are accurate.